Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 follower will be facing in the same direction, sort of like >\_>, where the follower stands behind the leader as the leader holds the follower's hand at the shoulder.
 Usually the next step is to leave the follower's hand at the shoulder.

+### Right picture

+In this position, you stand next-to-and-to-the right of the follower, with your hips only a couple of inches apart.
+Both of you face in the same direction with your faces, bodies, and feet.
+The follower's right arm extends from your left shoulder, behind your neck, and the right hand rests on your right shoulder.
+Meanwhile, your left hand rests on the follower's upper back or on the follower's left shoulder.

+Reached via:

+- [weird handshake left-side pass inside pivot turn right picture hold]

 ## Pattern count combinations